-81 "Connecticut Parties" are the Conn.
+73 "Connecticut Parties" are the Conn.
 Pub.
 Utils.
 Regulatory Authority ("CT PURA") and the Conn.
 Dept. of Energy and Environ.
 Protection ("CT DEEP").

-82 The "EDCs" are the National Grid companies (Mass.
+74 The "EDCs" are the National Grid companies (Mass.
 Elec.
 Co., Nantucket Elec.
 Co., and Narragansett Elec.
 Co.) and Eversource Energy Service Co. (on behalf of its electric distribution companies - CL&P, NSTAR and PSNH).

-^{83 &}quot;PIOs" are the Sierra Club, Natural Resources Defense Council ("NRDC"), and Sustainable FERC Project.
+75 "PIOs" are the Sierra Club, Natural Resources Defense Council ("NRDC"), and Sustainable FERC Project.

-◆ AWEA/NGSA (asserting that the FERC erred (i) in finding that ISO-NE's OFSA and subsequent impact analysis of fuel security was reasonable without further examination and (ii) in its preliminary finding that a short-term out-of-market solution to keep Mystic 8 & 9 in operation is needed to address fuel security issues).
+that a short-term out-of-market solution to keep Mystic 8 & 9 in operation is needed to address fuel security issues).